jcdiazvelez/cra-ahlers-llh/README.md

 **Running**:
 You need to provide a JSON configuration file that lists the parameters for each observatory.
 There is an ``examples`` directory that contains configurations for IceCube, HAWC and IceCube+HAWC.
 The config file can contain an arbitrary number of observatories.
+The output will be in the form of a HEALPix map of NSide = 64 but you can specify a different NSide.
+If you don't specify the number of iterations, it will default to 20.
+Other parameters such as ``--seed``, ``--iso``, and ``--fluctuate`` are only used for systematic studies.

 ````{verbatim}
   ./bin/multi-llh [options] --config <json config file>  -o <output file> --iterations <number of iterations>